 The Joint Legislative Income Tax Credit Review Committee is renamed the Joint Legislation Tax Expenditure Review Committee.
 The Committee is required to adopt and review the "tax expenditures" (defined as any exemption from the impact of established taxes and tax classifications) for transaction privilege and affiliated excise taxes according to a 10-year review schedule, and the Committee is required to compile and adopt the schedule by December 15, 2021.
 After a review, the Committee is required to recommend the tax expenditures to be amended, repealed or retained.
 The Committee is required to report its recommendations to the Legislature and the Governor by December 15 of the year the tax expenditure is reviewed.
-If the tax expenditure is recommended to be retained or amended, the next review year must be no later than the 10th full calendar year following the date the tax expenditure was reviewed.
+If the tax expenditure is review year must be no later than the 10th full calendar year following the date the tax expenditure was reviewed.
 Modifies the income tax credit review schedule.